bohemian-xc/docker-network/README.md

-**Overview**
-- **Purpose**: Lightweight repository to create and share Docker network objects (bridge and macvlan) for other projects.
-- **Scope**: Provides a reusable `docker-compose-network.yml` and an example `.env` to define macvlan/bridge networks and a data volume.

-**Prerequisites**
+# Macvlan network setup for Raspberry Pi (three-step guide)

+This guide walks through the updated process for creating VLANs on a Raspberry Pi, running the Docker Compose file to create macvlan networks, and installing a small systemd "shim" service that brings up a host-side macvlan interface so the host can reach the macvlan subnet.

+IMPORTANT: The repository does not include any VLAN-creation scripts.
+All commands are manual examples you run on the Pi.

+## Prerequisites
-- Docker Engine and Docker Compose (Compose V2) installed.
+- A Linux host (Raspberry Pi OS / Debian-like) running Docker and Docker Compose (v2 recommended).
-- For `macvlan` networks: host network interface(s) configured and available (e.g., `eth0`, `eth0.10`).
-- On Linux hosts you may need to create VLAN sub-interfaces (example uses `eth0.10`).

-## 1. Setting up VLAN on Raspberry Pi

-This section follows the steps from the Engineer's Workshop guide to create VLAN virtual NICs and configure IP addressing.

-Prerequisites:
+- Root or sudo access on the Pi to create VLAN interfaces and install systemd units.

-- A managed switch port configured as a trunk/hybrid with the VLANs you need
+- A managed switch or network capable of the VLANs you plan to use.

+Files in this folder:
+- [docker-compose-network.yml](docker-compose-network.yml) — Compose file that defines the networks and an example container.
+- [.env.example](.env.example) — Environment variables for network names, parents, and subnets.
+- [macvlan-shim.service](macvlan-shim.service) — Example systemd unit to create a host macvlan interface at boot.

+---

-- Physical NIC name on the Pi (e.g., `eth0`)
+## Section 1 — Create VLANs on the Raspberry Pi (manual)

-1) Install the VLAN package
+1. Install VLAN support (if not present):

 ```bash
 sudo apt update
 sudo apt install -y vlan
 ```

-2) Create virtual NICs
+2. Create virtual NICs

 Create the file `/etc/network/interfaces.d/vlans` and add a stanza for each VLAN.
 Example for VLAN 10: